Alec Baldwin’s ‘Donald Trump’ Returns To SNL With ‘Evita’ Parody

 In keeping with the the politics of the day, the setting of Saturday night’s (December 1) cold open brought viewers to a balcony in Argentina — where Baldwin’s Trump stood sulking over the various scandals he continues to juggle.
 As was previously reported by the Washington Post, President Trump hasn’t been able to shake Russia related controversy, even as he mixes it up with nearly two dozen statesmen from other nations in attendance at the annual G20 Summit.
 SNL‘s writers might have placed Baldwin’s character in Buenos Aires, but they stuck to the recurring script in regards to the affairs that were touched on throughout the seven minute segment.

-The New York Daily News noted Baldwin as having been joined on the set by Cecily Strong, who played First Lady Melania; Kate McKinnon in the role of Rudy Giuliani; Ben Stiller as former Trump lawyer Michael Cohen; and a Vladimir Putin/ Saudi prince Mohammed bin Salman tandem as conveyed by Beck Bennett and Fred Armisen, respectively.
+The New York Daily News noted Baldwin as having been joined on the set by Cecily Strong, who played First Lady Melania, Kate McKinnon in the role of Rudy Giuliani, Ben Stiller as former Trump lawyer Michael Cohen, and a Vladimir Putin/Saudi prince Mohammed bin Salman tandem as conveyed by Beck Bennett and Fred Armisen, respectively.

 Giving the people what they want: SNL got Alec Baldwin to sing “Don’t Cry For Me, Argentina” in his Donald Trump voice: https://t.co/laRo1bjDUs pic.twitter.com/0PVOxFKFwa